faramarzamirshahi/PyBer_Analysis/README.md

 V. Isualize has given you and Omar a brand-new assignment.
 Using your Python skills and knowledge of Pandas, you’ll create a summary DataFrame of the ride-sharing data by city type.
 Then, using Pandas and Matplotlib, you’ll create a multiple-line graph that shows the total weekly fares for each city type.
 Finally, you’ll submit a written report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.

 ## Results
-describe the differences in ride-sharing data among the different city types.
+We are going to describe the differences in ride-sharing data among the different city types.
 To plot the trend by time we first need to create a dataframe for the sum of fares for each city

 ![Fare summary by city type](analysis/PyBer_SummaryByCityType.png)